DerekCresswell/Thoth/Readme.md

     * Perhaps make in this or also a "RenderSuite" header that includes all the needed stuff for quick building
 * Remove str content and replace with a no tag element
 * allow linking CSS
-* Debugging mode where comments appear before components
+* Debugging mode where comments appear before components, make an ifdef or as statics if set by ui
 * Replace stringstreams with ostream?
 * Allow elements to be used as a "wrapper" for other groups
 * Get a visualization for the data module